bekk/ndc-graphql-workshop/README.md

 Resolvers are responsible for mapping the operations to actual functions.
 For the `Character` type, there is already defined one resolver - the one that resolved your query for siblings earlier.

+With Javascript it would look something like this:
 ```js
 const Character = {
   siblings: (root, args) => {